14 Jan Key Talent Management Considerations for Creative Companies

 A company’s culture is an integral part of talent management.
 Culture can be shaped to promote behaviours and results that contribute to strategic elements of the firm.
 Identifying and strengthening the positive aspects of a firm’s culture and understanding how improvements can be made can promote increased performance and inclusion.
 Culture can establish the company as an employer of choice in the market and build high performing teams.

 3. Employee Pathways

-The struggle for top talent in the AEC and design industries has increased across the country.
+The struggle for top talent in the AEC and design industries has increased in both Canada and the United Kingdom.
 Recruiting requires a clear value proposition and brand.
 Employees have more bargaining power and higher expectations than ever before.
 Firms must shape the employee experience to be relevant and provide meaningful careers for the talent they wish to attract, retain, and advance.
 These are considerations for ensuring your workforce becomes and remains competitive.

 4. Learning and Development

 Skills and knowledge must adapt to the changing markets.
 Firms must develop ways of managing and sharing information across the practice.
 Firms should have programs that support learning and information-sharing, and develop their talent to match the strategic needs of the company.
 Employees must increase their leadership and management skills, and develop business acumen, as they advance in the firm.

 A clear, goals-oriented approach to managing employee performance should be adopted.
 Companies need to balance how they evaluate, reward and aim to correct past performance with the need to focus employees on professional development and improvements that align with the expectations of their role, the changing needs of the business, and the individual interests and potential of staff.
 A continuous, active approach to managing performance, providing feedback and supporting staff can help improve individual and organizational performance.